lluispalerm/QuestSystem/README.md

 A monobehaviour to atach to a NPC or a triger that updates the the estate of a Quest.
 Normally it will update and objective, if its compled it updates the node, if its completed updates the quest and if the the node was an endpoint it moves the quest in the Quest Log.
 It also has and extra text file field.

 #### IQuestInteraction
-In order to interact with the updater and the giver you can use the Interact methon inplemented from the IQuestInteraction interface, or you can use a custom one.
+In order to interact with the updater and the giver you can use the Interact method implemented from the IQuestInteraction interface, or you can use a custom one.

 For more information about c# interface: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface